-First and most importantly I would like to thank members from all brigades to thank members from all brigades who contributed throughout the year.

-My first year as Chief has been very educational and along the way I have tried to identify any areas that require attention, the first task I've taken an is to have all water storage tanks fitted with key alike pad locks plus to have the same size cam locks, making all tanks accessible by all brigades.

-Training has also been a priority with excellent outcomes, e.g. we have 7 members doing Advanced Bashfire Fighting this coming weekend

-In conclusion I must thank our CESO, Brigade Captains and FCO's for stepping up as required throughout season, so thank you for making my year easier than thank you far making my year easier than it could have been, well done everyone
+First and most importantly I would like to thank members from all brigades who contributed through out the year.
+My first year as Chief has been very educational and along the way I have tried to identify any areas that require attention, the first task I've taken on is to have all water storage tanks fitted with key alike padlocks plus to have the same size cam locks, making all tanks accessible by all brigades.
+Training has also been a priority with excellent outcomes, e.g. we have 7 members doing Advanced Bashfire Fighting this coming weekend In conclusion I must thank our CESO, Brigade Captains and FCO's for stopping up as required throughout season, so thank you for making my year easier than it could have been, well done everyone